sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 In combat, it's ok if play gets more formulaic.
 Some players enjoy the "abnegation" of a tit-for-tat combat scene that lasts tens of minutes.
+Some don't.
 Look for what kind of signals your players are giving you.

-Some simple combat structures:

- * The players want something and the opponents must be dispatched to get it.
+Combat can play out in whatever way feels natural and follows from the fiction.
+That said, it can be taxing on a GM to come up with new, creative responses in combat because flips are happening frequently.
+So, to relieve some of that pressure on the GM, here are some formats available to follow to get you through a fight scene.

+#### Format 1

+This format is simple, and gives the players the most agency.

   - Give each player a "turn" where they will probably trigger an agressive combat move like Hack & Slash or Volley
   - Execute the moves, make cool stuff happen as consequences
   - Go around the table until all the opponents flee or are incapacitated
+  - Any ✗✗ results may usually be interpreted as "your enemies attack".
+Choose some opponents that weren't *just* in a Hack & Slash, and declare they attack one of the player's characters.
+Apply attack power against that character.
+Use an attack power die from one attacker, and add 1 attack power for each other attacker

+#### Format 2

+This format makes the opponents more of a threat.

+  - Give each player a "turn" where they will probably trigger an aggressive combat move like Hack & Slash or Volley, call that a "player round"
+  - After player turns are complete, and the players look to you to see what happens next, execute an "NPC round"
+  - Identify the opponents that didn't interact during the "player round"
+  - Describe how all of those opponents team up on one of the player's characters, and call for a Defy Danger flip.
+    (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 green tokens)
+  - Failing the Defy Danger flip results in the player's character taking attack power from the opponents:
+      * ✗✗ : an attack power die from one attacker, and add 1 for each other attacker
+      * ✗ : avoid the attack power die,
+        but add up 1 attack power per attacker

+#### Format 3

+This format imagines the opponents as particularly quick and aggressive.

+  - Give each player a "turn" where they will trigger a move
+  - When describing the outcome of that move, also describe how the opponents take agressive action.
+  - Keeping the spotlight on that player, have them respond to the actions of their foes, usually by needing to follow their first flip with a Defy Danger flip.
+  - Allow players to avoid the opponent's aggressive action if their first flip specifically provided for it, and it makes sense in the narrative.
+    (See Backstab, Bum Rush, Volley)

 # Begin a Campaign